ELIXIR-Norway-Training/DMP-writing-workshop/README.md

 ### Requirements:

 Join us online and bring your project proposal if you have one.
-You will get the opportunity to set up a data management plan for your project with help of the [Data Stewardship Wizard](https://elixir-no.ds-wizard.org/) tool using a structured and detailed questionnaire with references to relevant resources.
+You will get the opportunity to set up a data management plan for your project with help of the [Data Stewardship Wizard](https://norway.dsw.elixir-europe.org/wizard/) tool using a structured and detailed questionnaire with references to relevant resources.

-Looking forward to see you at the workshop.
+### Material Availibility
+Slides will be available in this [repository](https://github.com/ELIXIR-Norway-Training/DMP-writing-workshop/) and [Zenodo](https://zenodo.org/records/), as well as [registered on ELIXIR's Training eSupport System (TeSS)](https://tess.elixir-europe.org/events/life-science-data-management-planning-workshop-322f024b-69fe-4a8a-b914-0fde3de6ba77).

 ## Useful links